techservicesillinois/terraform-aws-ecs-service/README.md

 The `autoscale.metrics.down` and `autoscale.metrics.up` sub-objects use the same input variables, albeit for scaling down and scaling up, respectively.

 * `comparison_operator` - (Required) The arithmetic operation to use when comparing the statistic and threshold.

+* `cooldown` - (Optional) Amount of time, in seconds, after a scaling activity completes and before the next scaling activity can start.

 * `metric_interval_lower_bound` - (Optional) Lower bound for the difference between the alarm threshold and the CloudWatch metric.
 Without a value, AWS will treat this bound as negative infinity.